 A survey history course of Florida from pre-history to the present.
 The relationship between South Florida and the rest of the state is emphasized during the more contemporary period.
-Prerequisite: HIS 102 or 150.

 335 Modern Russia (3)

 Survey of the historical evolution of Russia with emphasis on the imperial and soviet periods (since the 1400s), including the development of revolutionary, economic, military, political, and social institutions.
 Prerequisite: HIS 102 or 150.